 Clients assisted through the Volunteer Attorney Project are referred by your local Legal Aid office.

-Through VAP, each year more than 900 area residents receive pro bono (free) legal counsel or representation for problems involving: consumer law, such as unfair sales practices, contract disputes and bankruptcy; dissolutions of marriage (divorces) and other family law matters; housing issues, from landlord-tenant disputes to real estate; governmental benefits, including Social Security and unemployment compensation; and various other civil legal matters.
+Through VAP, each year more than hundreds of area residents receive pro bono (free) legal counsel or representation for problems involving: consumer law, such as unfair sales practices, contract disputes and bankruptcy; dissolutions of marriage (divorces) and other family law matters; housing issues, from landlord-tenant disputes to real estate; governmental benefits, including Social Security and unemployment compensation; and various other civil legal matters.
 Clients are initially screened and interviewed by Legal Aid staff, who first determine whether the case comes within Legal Aid’s case priorities and is suitable for referral to the VAP program.
 When a case is referred to VAP, it is placed with an attorney whose interest and area of expertise match our client’s needs.
 This helps to insure that clients receive the highest quality of service.

 In Kansas City